Labour Party in Northern Ireland

 In the 2016 Assembly elections, eight members of the party ran for election under the name of the Northern Ireland Labour Representation Committee, as the Labour Party National Executive Committee had refused to allow candidates to stand as official Labour Party candidates.

 History

-For many years the UK Labour Party held to a policy of not allowing residents of Northern Ireland to apply for membership, instead supporting the Social Democratic and Labour Party (SDLP) which had informally taken the Labour whip in the House of Commons.
+For many years the UK Labour Party held to a policy of not allowing residents of Northern Ireland to apply for membership, instead recognising the Social Democratic and Labour Party (SDLP) as its sister party in Northern Ireland, which had informally taken the Labour whip in the House of Commons.
+This relationship continues today, with Labour maintaining an electoral pact with the SDLP not to stand in Northern Ireland and to support SDLP candidates instead.

 The 2003 Labour Party Conference accepted legal advice that the party could not continue to prohibit residents of the province joining, and whilst the National Executive Committee has established a regional constituency party it has not yet agreed to contest elections there.

 While the party has not officially contested elections in Northern Ireland, a Labour government in Westminster has administered the Northern Ireland Executive during periods of suspension and direct rule.

+House of Lords

+Margaret Ritchie, Baroness Ritchie of Downpatrick sits in the House of Lords as a member of the Labour Party.